danielsaidi/website_danielsaidi/collections/_posts/2022/2022-08-03-conditionally-searchable-swiftui-views.md

 ## Important about conditional views

 As [Marco Eidinger]({{page.marco}}) points out on [Twitter]({{page.marco-discussion}}), conditional views must not be misused.
-Changing the condition will recreate the part of the hierarchy that is wrapped by the if/else clause, which will lead to animations breaking and other potential problems.
+Changing the condition will recreate view hierarchy, which will lead to animations breaking and other potential problems.

-However, I think that this is something to be aware of and use when it makes sense, rather than to have a hard rule to never use conditional views.
+However, I think that this is something to be aware of, but still use it it makes sense, rather than having a hard rule of never using conditional views.

-In my case, the fact that users can toggle searchability on and off, will regadless involve either applying the `searchable` modifier or not, which means that a conditional view is inevitable.
+In my case, the fact that users can toggle searchability on and off, will regadlessly involve applying the `searchable` modifier or not, which means that a conditional view is inevitable.

 A better approach would perhaps be if the `searchable` modifier had a hidden `placement` option.
 This would have let you change the behavior of the modifier instead of omitting it.

 Just be careful and only use conditional modifiers them when you know the effect they will have and when it fits your use case.
 Thanks Marco for pointing this out!